 Absence Reporting

-Click here to view the webpage with instructions on how to report an absence.
+Click on the Absence Reporting webpage to view instructions on how to report an absence.

 Student Fees, School Supplies & Payments

-Annual student fee amounts are generally specified in Back-to-School communications.
-We’re happy to report that for the 2023-24 school year, we were able to include general student supplies in our budget!
-There will be no school supply fees charged this year.
+Annual student fee amounts are generally specified in Back-to-School communications and include the cost of student supplies.
+(BFA parents DO NOT need to purchase individual school supplies each August.)
+We’re happy to report that for the 2024-25 school year, there will be no student fees charged!
 (This excludes fees for electives.)

-**If there are Parents/Guardians who need financial assistance with the supply fee, they can contact our Business Manager, Halsley Hoff.**
+**If there are Parents/Guardians who need financial assistance with the supply fee, they can email our Business Manager, Halsley Hoff at hhoff@bfacademy.org.**

 Lunch